Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Vertical component of

-\prf First, note that the action of $G$ on $X$ factors through $G^{ab}$ on a dense open subset of $X$, because the automorphism scheme of a smooth curve of genus one is commutative.
+\prf First, note that the action of $G$ on $X$ factors through $G^{ab}$ on a dense open subset of $X$, because the identity component of the automorphism scheme of a smooth curve of genus one is commutative.
 Therefore, the action of $G$ on all of $X$ factors through $G^{ab}$ and thus $G$ is commutative, proving the first part of (i).